-How can I prevent future stones forming?
+How can I prevent future kidney stones forming?

-For patients presenting with their first urinary stone, a basic metabolic analysis should be undertaken.
+For patients presenting with their first urinary kidney stone, a basic metabolic analysis should be undertaken.
 This consists of blood and urine tests, and analysis of the stone composition (if possible).
 Most patients will not have any detectable abnormality, and approximately half of these people will not form any further stones in the short term.
 For this reason there is no specific treatment or further investigation recommended, and the following basic advice is given to reduce the risk of stone recurrence:

 - Keep adequately hydrated.
 Stones form in concentrated urine.
-Therefore it is important to ensure your fluid intake is enough to keep the urine a light straw colour –or enough to make 2-3 litres of urine/day.
+Therefore, it is important to ensure your fluid intake is enough to keep the urine a light straw colour –or enough to make 2-3 litres of urine/day.
 This must be increased in hotter weather and during physical activity.
-It does not seem to matter which fluid is consumed, hence juice, milk, tea or coffee are equally as effective as water.
+It does not seem to matter which fluid is consumed, hence juice, milk, tea or coffee are as effective as water.

 - Maintain a balanced diet.
 The current recommendation is to aim for a HIGH calcium diet (which surprisingly reduces the likelihood of calcium stones).
 The diet should also be low in salt and low in protein.